ErtugrulHuner/rbware-cs-copilot-docs/docs/communication-interfaces/welding-machine-interface.md

 | OTC Daihen | Japan | Any with a Remote Control Plug | I/O | I/O |
 | Others | — | Any welder with a Remote Control Plug or trigger switch | I/O | I/O |

-> **EWM note:** EWM Phenix XQ / Titan XQ machines use **Ethernet/IP**, not Modbus TCP.
-Confirm this before shipping a communication module for an EWM installation.

 ## Planned support (not yet available)